Gillard government: Background

 Gillard became deputy leader of the Labor opposition during the final term of the Howard Coalition government in December 2006.
 The appointment came after a challenge to the leadership of Kim Beazley by Kevin Rudd.
 Rudd and Gillard defeated Beazley and his deputy Jenny Macklin in a caucus vote for the party leadership.

 The Rudd-Gillard ticket then defeated the long-serving Howard government at the 2007 election.
-The first Rudd Ministry was sworn in by Governor General Michael Jeffrey on 3 December 2007, with Gillard appointed Deputy Prime Minister.
+The first Rudd Ministry was sworn in by Governor General Michael Jeffrey on 3 December 2007, with Gillard appointed deputy prime minister.
 Gillard was also assigned the portfolios of Minister for Education, Minister for Employment and Workplace Relations, and Minister for Social Inclusion.

 In her role as a minister, Gillard removed the WorkChoices industrial relations regime introduced by the Howard government, as well as some earlier reforms of the Hawke-Keating government, and replaced them with the Fair Work Bill.
 The bill established a single industrial relations bureaucracy called Fair Work Australia (FWA), in addition to the Fair Work Ombudsman (FWO), and both became operational on 1 July 2009.

-In 2009 Gillard oversaw the government's "Building the Education Revolution" programme that allocated $16 billion towards the building of new school accommodation, such as classrooms, libraries and assembly halls.
-The programme was part of the government's economic stimulus response to the 2008 Global Financial Crisis and its expense became controversial.
+In 2009, Gillard oversaw the government's "Building the Education Revolution" programme that allocated $16 billion towards the building of new school accommodation, such as classrooms, libraries and assembly halls.
+The programme was part of the government's economic stimulus response to the 2008 financial crisis and its expense became controversial.